 Saved Audiences are based on criteria such as interests, gender, behaviors, income levels, etc.

-Pro Tip: If you are implementing video content as part of your strategy, you can easily retarget the people who have watched your Facebook and Instagram videos with video custom audiences.
+Pro Tip: If you are implementing video content as part of your strategy, you can easily retarget the people who have viewed your Facebook and Instagram videos with video custom audiences.